Green Pepper Jelly is one of those timeless Southern staples that quietly steals the show at any gathering.

 - Process bell pepper and jalapeno pepper in a food processor with 1/2 cup of the vinegar until finely minced.

-- Combine pepper mixture, remaining vinegar, and sugar in a saucepan and bring to a rolling boil.
-Let cook for 1-2 minutes at a rolling boil.
+- Combine pepper mixture, remaining vinegar, lemon juice, and sugar in a saucepan and bring to a rolling boil.
+Let it cook for 1-2 minutes at a rolling boil.

 Nutrition Information: